rscircus/rscircus.github.io/content/posts/2023-10-06-philosophy-of-software-engineering-and-design.md

 ---
 categories:
   - Code
 date: "2023-10-06T00:00:00Z"
 excerpt_separator: <!-- more -->
 sub_title: Practicing Software Engineering in a manner that minimizes the cognitive burden for developers.
 tags:
   - Software Engineering
   - Cognitive Load
   - SWE
 title: Philosophy of Software Engineering and Design
 ---

-We find ourselves in an era defined by rapid technological advancements.
-Especially in the field of software development.
-So much that the term "developer" or "programmer" was replaced with "Software Engineer".
-Reflecting the natural arts and crafts approach of similar occupations like mechanical engineer or civil engineer.
+We find ourselves in an era defined by rapid technological advancements, especially in the field of software development.
+So much so that the term "developer" or "programmer" was replaced with "Software Engineer", reflecting the natural arts and crafts approach of similar occupations like mechanical engineer or civil engineer.
 Software development has been transformed from the mere act of code creation to an intricate dance of design, maintenance, delivery, and reliability.

 > _As organizations grapple with increasingly complex software ecosystems, there is a growing need to cultivate a broad perspective._

 <!--more-->

 In this essay I want to approach Software Engineering with humans and time as guides instead of machines as guides.
-By delving into Michael Feathers' "*Working Effectively with Legacy Code*", John Osterhout's "*A Philosophy of Software Design*", the insights from "*Continuous Delivery*" by Humble and Farley, and "*Site Reliability Engineering*" authored by the Google engineers Beyer, Jones, Petoff, and Murphy, we can extract a coherent philosophy that can guide modern software practitioners.
+By delving into Michael Feathers' "_Working Effectively with Legacy Code_", John Ousterhout's "_A Philosophy of Software Design_", the insights from "_Continuous Delivery_" by Humble and Farley, and "_Site Reliability Engineering_" authored by the Google engineers Beyer, Jones, Petoff, and Murphy, we can extract a coherent philosophy that can guide modern software practitioners.

 ## A Coherent Philosophy of Software Design

 ![](https://rscircus.github.io/assets/img/20231006_SWE_BestPractices_Books.jpg)

-My favorite book of these four mentioned and being pictured above is John Osterhout's "A Philosophy of Software Design".
-The reason is that "A Philosophy of Software Design" designs software with focus on simplicity and evolvability.
-At the heart of Osterhout's perspective is the notion that complexity is the primary impediment to effective software design.
-He posits that the *majority of costs in software development are rooted in complexities that are unintentionally introduced*.
+My favorite book of these four mentioned and being pictured above is John Ousterhout's "A Philosophy of Software Design".
+The reason is that "A Philosophy of Software Design" designs software with a focus on simplicity and evolvability.
+At the heart of Ousterhout's perspective is the notion that complexity is the primary impediment to effective software design.
+He posits that the _majority of costs in software development are rooted in complexities that are unintentionally introduced_.
 Deep modules, which have a lot of functionality but expose a simple interface, are advocated as the hallmark of great design.
 These encapsulated modules lead to more robust and maintainable systems, and the **focus should always be on reducing cognitive load for developers**.
 Let me repeat:

 > _The focus should always be on reducing cognitive load for developers._